Northampton, Massachusetts: Bus

-Passenger rail service for Northampton and the surrounding area is provided by Amtrak's Vermonter from a platform that is located just to the south of the Union Station building.
-Service is also available on Amtrak's Valley Flyer.
-More frequent service is available from Springfield Union Station, which is about a 25-minute drive south of Northampton and houses the Peter Pan Bus terminal in Springfield.

-Amtrak restored passenger service to this line in 2014.
-In 2019, Northampton became a stop on the New Haven–Springfield Shuttle in a pilot program running from New Haven, Connecticut, to Greenfield with adjacent station stops there northerly and Holyoke to the south, respectively.

-Rail freight transportation on the rail line through Northampton, which is known as the Connecticut River Line, is operated by the Pan Am Railways.

 Airports

 Northampton Airport is a small general aviation airport located one mile northeast of the Northampton central business district.
 The closest major airport is Bradley International Airport, located roughly 27 miles to the south in Windsor Locks, Connecticut, near the CT-MA state line.

 Bicycle

 Northampton serves as the hub of a growing rail trail network.
 The north-south Manhan Rail Trail extends from the downtown into neighboring Easthampton, and as part of the Farmington Canal Trail is planned eventually to reach New Haven, Connecticut.
 The Norwottuck Rail Trail runs eastward from Woodmont Road through Hadley, Amherst, and into Belchertown, with planned future integration into the Central Mass Rail Trail to Boston.
-To the west, the Northampton Bikeway provides access to the city's Florence and Leeds neighborhoods, including a route through historic Look Park, while downtown, the bikeway provides an alternative to the congested King and Main Streets.
+To the west, the Northampton Bikeway provides access to the city's Florence and Leeds neighborhoods, with a route through historic Look Park, which continues into Haydenville, where it ends.
+While downtown, the bikeway runs alongside the train tracks, and provides an alternative route to King and Main Streets.